Funeral to praise Philip's 'courage' and support for queen - WTMJ

 Coronavirus restrictions mean that instead of the 800 mourners included in the longstanding plans for his funeral, there will be only 30 inside the castle’s St. George’s Chapel, including the widowed queen, her four children and her eight grandchildren.

-Ahead of the funeral, Buckingham Palace released a photo of the queen and Philip, smiling and relaxing on blankets in the grass in the Scottish Highlands in 2003.
-The palace said the casual, unposed photo was a favorite of the queen.

-At 11 a.m., Philip’s coffin was moved from the royal family’s private chapel to the castle’s Inner Hall, where it was due to rest until the funeral procession.
+Philip’s coffin was moved from the royal family’s private chapel to the castle’s Inner Hall on Saturday morning to rest until the mid-afternoon funeral procession.
 The coffin was draped in Philip’s personal standard, and topped with his Royal Navy cap and sword and a wreath of flowers.

 The funeral will reflect Philip’s military ties, both as a ceremonial commander of many units and as a veteran of war.
-More than 700 military personnel are set to take part, including army bands, Royal Marine buglers and an honor guard drawn from across the armed forces.
+More than 700 military personnel are taking part, including army bands, Royal Marine buglers and an honor guard drawn from across the armed forces.

+Those marching into place included soldiers of the King’s Troop Royal Horse Artillery, who were firing a gun salute, Guards regiments in scarlet tunics and bearskin hats, Highlanders in kilts and sailors in white naval hats.

 Philip was deeply involved in the funeral planning, and aspects of it reflect his personality, including his love of the rugged Land Rover.
 Philip drove several versions of the four-wheel drive vehicle for decades until he was forced to give up his license at 97 after a crash.
 His body will be carried to the chapel on a modified Land Rover Defender that he designed himself.

-The children of Philip and the queen — Prince Charles, Princess Anne, Prince Andrew and Prince Edward — will walk behind the hearse, while the 94-year-old queen will travel to the chapel in a Bentley car.
+The children of Philip and the queen — heir to the throne Prince Charles, Princess Anne, Prince Andrew and Prince Edward — will walk behind the hearse, while the 94-year-old queen will travel to the chapel in a Bentley car.

 Grandsons Prince William and Prince Harry will also walk behind the coffin, although not side by side.
 The brothers, whose relationship has been strained amid Harry’s decision to quit royal duties and move to California, will flank their cousin Peter Phillips, the son of Princess Anne.

-The moment is likely to stir memories of the image of William and Harry at 15 and 12, walking behind their mother Princess Diana’s coffin in 1997, accompanied by their grandfather Philip.
+The moment is likely to stir memories of the image of William and Harry at 15 and 12, walking behind their mother Princess Diana’s coffin in 1997, accompanied by their grandfather Philip, in a London ceremony televised around the world.

-Armed forces bands will play hymns and classical music before the funeral service, which will also be preceded by a nationwide minute of silence.
+Armed forces bands played hymns and classical music before the funeral service, which was being preceded by a nationwide minute of silence.

-Philip spent almost 14 years in the Royal Navy and saw action in the Mediterranean, Indian Ocean and Pacific during World War II.
+Philip spent almost 14 years in the Royal Navy and saw action in the Mediterranean Sea, the Indian Ocean and the Pacific during World War II.
 Several elements of his funeral have a maritime theme, including the hymn “Eternal Father, Strong to Save,” which is associated with seafarers and asks God: “O hear us when we cry to thee/For those in peril on the sea.”

 As Philip’s coffin is lowered into the Royal Vault, Royal Marine buglers will sound “Action Stations,” an alarm that alerts sailors to prepare for battle — a personal request from Philip.